sagarmaiti26/Stock-Price-Prediction/README.md

 development of algorithms and models that enable computers to learn from data and make predictions or decisions without being explicitly programmed.
 The working principle of machine learning involves several key components:
-> Data collection
+1) Data collection
-> Data preprocessing
+2) Data preprocessing
-> Feature extraction and selection
-> Model selection and training
+3) Model selection and training
-> Evaluation and validation
+4) Evaluation and validation
-> Prediction or decision-making
+5) Prediction or decision-making
-> Iterative refinement
+6) Iterative refinement

 FUTURE SCOPE:-
-> Enhanced Prediction Models: These models can capture complex patterns and dependencies in data, leading to more accurate predictions.
+1) Enhanced Prediction Models:-- These models can capture complex patterns and dependencies in data, leading to more accurate predictions.
-> Real-Time Predictions: Faster computing and streaming data will enable traders and investors to make more informed decisions with real time predictions.
+2) Real-Time Predictions:-- Faster computing and streaming data will enable traders and investors to make more informed decisions with real time predictions.
-> Automated Trading Systems: Automated trading systems that use stock price prediction models are a potential future development.
+3) Automated Trading Systems:-- Automated trading systems that use stock price prediction models are a potential future development.
-> Risk Assessment: Machine learning models can be used to assess risk factors, such as volatility, market risk, and systemic risk.
+4) Risk Assessment:-- Machine learning models can be used to assess risk factors, such as volatility, market risk, and systemic risk.